We all know this might be a prank (considering Halloween), but who knows, maybe that zombie invisibly intended to, you know, “be active.”

 At last, it wasn’t a prank!
-It was Careem Halloween genius campaign, announcing ShareTracker new feature!
+It was the Careem Halloween genius campaign, announcing the ShareTracker new feature!

 The campaign was well crafted to grab attention and create a buzz.

-The first teaser was a video posted Mustafa M. Abo Aly’s personal profile to grab attention:
+The first teaser was a video posted by Mustafa M. Abo Aly’s personal profile to grab attention:

 Even validating and defending its supernatural.

-The second teaser was more and more realistic, a video of a surveillance camera, capturing a kiosk man being taken, and Mohamed Adnan who posted the video captioned it that he knows that man, and since then he did not see him again.
+The second teaser was more realistic, a video of a surveillance camera capturing a kiosk man being taken.
+Mohamed Adnan, who posted the video, captioned it that he knows that man.
+Since then, he did not see him again.
 People got terrified, as it looked so real, and the script written for the background voices made it more believable.